How Backgrounds Work in D&D 5e (And Which One to Pick)

 Skills: Acrobatics, Performance

-Tools: Disguise kit, one type of musical instrument
+Tools: Disguise kit, one musical instrument

 Folk Hero